 Polyolefin is the most common resin type used in the construction industry.
 It is durable and versatile plastic, which is widely used in the film, and. exhibits characteristics, such as robustness, chemical, and corrosion resistance, which, in turn, lowers the maintenance costs and extends the service life of buildings.
-It provides premium-quality shrink films, which have greater clarity and appearance, due to which, it is largely used in the building and construction sector.
+It provides premium-quality shrink films, which have greater clarity and appearance, it is largely used in the building and construction sector.
 Moreover, the low cost and eco-friendly nature of polyolefin have increased their demand further.
-Asia Pacific is one of the largest regional markets for polyolefin owing to the rapidly expanding construction industry.
+The Asia Pacific is one of the largest regional markets for polyolefin owing to the rapidly expanding construction industry.

 Roofing is expected to be the fastest-growing application segment over the forecast period.
-There is a high demand for the product in various applications due to its high strength that assists in preventing cracks and deterioration on floors.
+There is a high demand for the product in various applications due to its high strength which assists in preventing cracks and deterioration on floors.
 Additionally, it helps reduce the moisture infiltration between the layers of walls and ceilings, which prevents the growth of mold or bacteria.
 Windows is another key application segment for construction films.
 Rising awareness about the harmful effects of UV radiation and global warming has significantly boosted the product demand in this segment.
 Window films have multiple uses, such as UV filtration, thermal insulation, heat, and glare reduction, safety, and security.

 Barrier protection is the largest function segment.
-Increased emphasis on enhancing the durability and energy-efficiency and lowering the service costs has fueled the product demand in various applications.
+Increased emphasis on enhancing durability and energy efficiency and lowering service costs has fueled the product demand in various applications.
 Bonding, insulation, and cable management are other major functions that utilize construction films.
-High adhesion to building components and precise fit make them ideal in bonding.
+High adhesion to building components and precise fit make them ideal for bonding.
 Additionally, their application in insulation is the most efficient method of improving thermal performance in a building.